Skip to content

 How can we prevent condensation on a cooled surface (Floor, Radiant Panel in wall or ceiling) in real life?

-The first method, is to use a mixing valve (s), between supply and return chilled water (or chilled glycol) lines.
+The first automatic method, is to use a mixing valve (s), between supply and return chilled water (or chilled glycol) lines.
 This mixing valve gradually opens the by-pass, mixes returned chilled water at 60°F (15.55°C) with chilled water coming from the storage tank at 44.6°F (7°C).
 Mixed chilled fluid temperature will bet at a temprature higher than 44.6°F (7°C) and lower than 60°F (15.55°C).

 TDPR-01 Controller measures both cooled surfaces temperatures (via multiple temperature sensors) as well as the dew point temperature of the ambient air and reset the supply temperature of the chilled water to maintain 5 degrees Fahrenheit (2.78 degrees Celsius) safety margin between cooled surface and ambient air dew point temperature.